Lake Michigan sunset

 MMSD's surface water quality monitoring program started in 1979.
 Continued tracking of water quality, along with improvements to the District's wastewater treatment system and stream restoration activities, will help ensure a healthy aquatic environment and will help retain the beneficial uses of Lake Michigan and Milwaukee-area waterways to the public.

-Field Monitoring Group: Monitoring technicians and specialists engaged in sample and data collection, monitoring, and downloading data into the District's databases.
-This group provides support to Industrial Waste Engineers, Conveyance, Water Quality Research groups and Technical Services construction programs.
+It consists of monitoring technicians and specialists responsible for sample and data collection, field monitoring activities, and uploading data into the District’s databases.
+This group also provides operational and technical support to the Industrial Waste Professionals, Conveyance, Water Quality Research, and Technical Services construction programs.

 Take a ride on our research vessel, the Pelagos, as the captain and crew show you how they work together to protect our rivers and Lake Michigan.